top of page

 “Back then, technology in club culture was evolving in a way that naturally combined audio and visual elements.
 Transitioning from vinyl to digital formats on a laptop allowed me to bring together everything I loved.
 Suddenly, I could perform both audio and visuals live, using my digital production skills to create a level of expression I hadn’t experienced before.”

 In the years that followed, Rebecca developed a distinctive visual style inspired by UK club culture and the post-industrial landscape she grew up with.
-As her visual practice matured, she honed her skills in animation, 3D design, projection, and video design, which led to collaborations in theater design, festival stages, international fashion weeks, and public art commissions.
+As her visual practice matured, she honed her skills in animation, 3D design, projection, and video design, which led to collaborations in theatre, festival stages, international fashion weeks, public art commissions and the music industry.
 These projects provided the ideal space for her to experiment with early projection mapping software, quickly leading her to large-scale architectural mapping and immersive installations.

 Collaboration has always been central to Rebecca’s work.
 In 2009, she joined forces with Modern Mural Painter Peter Barber to form Stylus, an experimental duo exploring the interplay of spray paint and projected light.
 Stylus gained international attention, pioneering the live performance of projection murals.
 Rebecca’s passion for street art also led her to create The Light Cycle, a project that brought guerrilla digital art to unexpected spaces.